Empire / Regency (approx. 1795-1820)

 Regency sleeve variants as they appear in similar ways in fashion copperplate prints (© Epochs of Fashion)

-Making a dress by hand was a great deal of work and surviving garments show different kinds of stitches in different parts of the garments.
-Visible stitching is usually done neatly but the long seams inside skirts are in some cases even sloppily sewn.
+Making a dress by hand was a great deal of work, and surviving garments in museum and private collections show different kinds of stitches in different parts of the garments.
+A woman's dress required several metres / yards of fabric.

 Different Regency hem decoration styles, fashion copperplate prints Regency Empire (© Epochs of Fashion)